 - more than 249 employees on an annual average.

 Applications could be submitted until April 2022 to the Federal Ministry for Economic Affairs and Climate Action.
-The Federal Ministry of Finance, in agreement with the Federal Ministry of Economic Affairs and Climate Action, decides at the company's request on stabilisation measures to be taken, taking account of
+A decision on these had to be made by 30 June 2022.
+The Federal Ministry of Finance, in agreement with the Federal Ministry of Economic Affairs and Climate Action and, in special cases, an interministerial committee, decides at the company's request on stabilisation measures to be taken, taking account of

 - the importance of the company for Germany's economy,